How to'sArrow

 Why Manual Project Handoffs Cost More Than You Think

-For agencies and professional service firms, the moment a deal is won should feel like a small victory.
-The sales team rings the bell, but the delivery team is often left sifting through scraps of info, trying to piece together what was actually sold.
+For agencies and professional service firms, the moment a deal is won should feel like a win.
+The sales team celebrates, but too often, the delivery team is left scrambling through fragmented notes, trying to piece together what was actually sold.

-When the handoff between the sales and delivery teams relies on spreadsheets, emails, or verbal updates in passing, things get messy fast.
-Projects stall before they even start, delivery teams get blindsided, clients may even start questioning your professionalism.
-And somewhere along the line, your margin quietly slips out the back door.
+When handoffs between sales and delivery teams rely on spreadsheets, emails, or hallway conversations, projects stall before they start.
+Delivery teams get blindsided by missing scope details.
+Clients noticed the disorganisations early and start questioning your professionalism.
+And somewhere along the line, your margin quietly disappears.

+The numbers tell the story.
 According to the Project Management Institute, poor communication is responsible for 29% of project failures worldwide.
-A sloppy handoff is essential a giant communication breakdown.
-And the cost of that breakdown is money slipping out the back door.
-Research suggests that companies risk losing $75,000 for every $1 million spent on projects as a result of poor communication.
+A messy handoff is essentially a massive communication breakdown at the worst possible time, and the financial impact is real with research suggesting that companies risk losing $75,000 for every $1 million spent on projects as a result of poor communication transfer.
 In other words, every poor handoff and missing detail is revenue at risk.

 • Delivery teams get the full story immediately